sisl/astra-rl/docs/tutorials/quick_start_evaluation.md

 RL-based red-teaming uses reinforcement learning to train an **attacker** that generates test cases likely to elicit unsafe outputs from a **target** model.
 This tutorial shows how to run evaluations (red-team rollouts) using a **pre-trained attacker** against a target model.

 !!! note "Prerequisite"
-    This guide assumes you already trained an attacker (see **Quick Start: Training**).
+    This guide assumes you already trained a GPT2 attacker (see **Quick Start: Training**).
 You’ll point evaluation at that saved attacker checkpoint.

-!!! note "COMING SOON"
-    Our team is currently working on the evaluation API to help you quickly evaluate your target model with a pre-trained RL-based attacker.
-Please check back soon!
 ---

 ## Quick Start